 Background pattern

-About the medication
+About the medicine

 Introduction

-Bixcar 800 mg tablets EFG
+Bixcar 800 mg Tablets EFG

 eslicarbazepine acetate

-Read this prospect carefully before starting to take this medication, as it contains important information for you.
+Read this package leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this package leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this package leaflet.
 See section 4.

-Bixcar contains the active ingredient acetate of eslicarbazepine.
+Bixcar contains the active substance eslicarbazepine acetate.

 Eslicarbazepine is used:

-• as a single medication (monotherapy) in adult patients with newly diagnosed epilepsy;
+• as the only medicine (monotherapy) in adult patients with newly diagnosed epilepsy;

 Your doctor has prescribed eslicarbazepine to reduce the number of seizures.